Portions of Livingston, East Baton Rouge, Iberville could be swept into 30-year Ascension sewer deal

 "We would not be interested in selling part of our systems," Pertuit said.

-While many private utilities serve customers in multiple parishes — Baton Rouge Water Co. supplies water to Ascension Parish residents — PSC officials have said they knew of no instance in the recent past where a local public entity operated and set rates for utility systems in a neighboring parish.
+While many private utilities serve customers in multiple parishes — Baton Rouge Water Co. supplies water to Ascension Parish residents — Public Service Commission officials have said they knew of no instance in the recent past where a local public entity operated and set rates for utility systems in a neighboring parish.

 "It's very unique.
-Let's put it that way," said Colby Cook, PSC spokesman.
+Let's put it that way," said Colby Cook, commission spokesman.

-The PSC must approve the transfer of Ascension Wastewater's utility assets to the new consortium and the company has a request pending.
+The Public Service Commission must approve the transfer of Ascension Wastewater's utility assets to the new consortium and the company has a request pending.
 A status conference has been set for 10 a.m.
 Nov.
 26.

-But, Ascension Parish Council members have said they have been informed by the PSC that nothing legally prevents such an arrangement and that the state agency's main concern will be fairness to the out-of-parish ratepayers.
+But Ascension Parish Council members have said they have been informed by the Public Service Commission that nothing legally prevents such an arrangement and that the state agency's main concern will be fairness to the out-of-parish ratepayers.

 Under the deal's terms, out-of-parish ratepayers couldn't be charged more than in-parish customers or be assessed extra fees.